-- 1. Patients must have a Stage II primary invasive cutaneous melanoma (pT2b-pT4b, AJCC 8th edition) with Breslow thickness 1.01mm to 2mm; 2.01mm to 4mm or >4mm with ulceration, or 2.01mm to 4mm; or >4mm without ulceration) (Table 1) as determined by diagnostic biopsy (narrow excision, incision, shave or punch biopsy) and subsequent histopathological analysis. - 2.
+- Patients must have a Stage II primary invasive cutaneous melanoma (pT2b-pT4b, AJCC 8th edition) with Breslow thickness >1.0mm to 2.0mm; >2.0mm to 4.0mm or >4.0mm with ulceration, or >2.0mm to 4.0mm; or >4.0mm without ulceration (Table 1) as determined by diagnostic biopsy (narrow excision, incision, shave or punch biopsy) and subsequent histopathological analysis. - 2.
 Must have a primary melanoma that is cutaneous (including head, neck, trunk, extremity, scalp, palm or sole). - 3.
 An uninterrupted 2cm margin must be technically feasible around biopsy scar or primary melanoma. - 4.
-Surgical intervention (which refers to the staging -SLNB and WLE as these are both to be done on the same day) must be completed within 120 days of the original diagnosis. - 5.
+Surgical intervention (which refers to the staging -SLNB and WLE as these are both to be done on the same day) must be completed within 120 days of the original diagnosis.
+Surgical intervention must also be performed within 28 days of randomisation. - 5.
 Patients must be 18 years or older at time of consent. - 6.
 Patient must be able to give informed consent and comply with the treatment protocol and follow up plan. - 7.
 Life expectancy of at least 5 years from the time of diagnosis, not considering the melanoma in question, as determined by the PI. - 8.
 Patients must have an ECOG performance score between 0 and 1 at screening. - 9.
-A survivor of prior cancer is eligible provided that ALL of the following criteria are met and documented: - o The patient has undergone potentially curative therapy for all prior malignancies, - There has been no evidence of recurrence of any prior malignancies for at least FIVE years (with the exception of successfully treated uterine/cervical or non-melanoma skin cancers (SCCs/BCCs) with no evidence of recurrence), and - The patient is deemed by their treating physician to be at low risk of recurrence from previous malignancies.
+A survivor of prior cancer is eligible provided that ALL of the following criteria are met and documented: - The patient has undergone potentially curative therapy for all prior malignancies, - There has been no evidence of recurrence of any prior malignancies for at least FIVE years (with the exception of successfully treated uterine/cervical or non-melanoma skin cancers (SCCs/BCCs) with no evidence of recurrence), and - The patient is deemed by their treating physician to be at low risk of recurrence from previous malignancies.